Michael Tinkham: Professional life

 Tinkham was born and raised in Brooklyn Township, a farming community in Green Lake County, Wisconsin.
 He studied nearby at Ripon College in Wisconsin, where he obtained a BA in 1951.
 He continued at the Massachusetts Institute of Technology, achieving a Master's in 1951, followed by a PhD in 1954.
 During 1954–55 he worked in the Clarendon Laboratory at the University of Oxford.
-In 1955 he moved to the University of California, Berkeley, in becoming an assistant professor in 1957, with a full professorship laler.
+In 1955 he moved to the University of California, Berkeley, in becoming an assistant professor in 1957, with a full professorship later.
 In 1966 he joined the faculty at Harvard University as full professor.
 During 1978–79 he was a Humboldt U.S. Senior Scientist at the University of Karlsruhe.

 Tinkham's research concentrated on superconductivity and in 1975 he published one of the classic textbooks on the subject.
 Later he focused on material properties where sample dimensions are in the nanometer range, including studies of nanowires and carbon nanotubes.

 In 1970 Tinkham was made a member of the National Academy of Sciences, and in 1974 was awarded the Oliver E. Buckley Condensed Matter Prize.
 He received the Fred E. Saalfeld Award for Outstanding Lifetime Achievement in Science in 2005.
 He has also been honored for his achievements by his colleagues in the Journal of Superconductivity.

 Tinkham maintained an active research group at Harvard University until his retirement.
 Over these years, he trained over 45 students who received their PhDs under his guidance.